b1tranger/PrintableHTML/README.md

 # Copy path to URL
 append after `https://b1tranger.github.io/modPagesForPDFcrowd/`

-- Roadmap.sh/AI Tutor.html
+- Topic/Guide/Roadmap.sh/AI Tutor.html
-- Todoist/Time Blocking - Your Complete Guide to More Focused Work.html
+- Topic/Time-Management/Todoist/Time Blocking - Your Complete Guide to More Focused Work.html
+- Topic/Content/Blogging or Vlogging_ Which is the Right Option For You_ — Zulie Writes.html